• Skip to primary navigation

 Instructions

-• In a large bowl, beat together the strained ricotta, mascarpone cheese, powdered sugar, cream, vanilla extract, and cinnamon until smooth.
+• In a large bowl, beat together the ricotta, mascarpone, powdered sugar, cream, vanilla extract, lemon zest, and cinnamon until light and creamy.

 • Fold in the mini chocolate chips and pistachios.
-Cover and refrigerate for 30 minutes or up to a day to allow the flavors to meld.
+Cover and refrigerate for 1 hour to chill and allow the flavors to blend.

 • Facebook